 In 2021, Speak Out was initially rolled out to 18 HEIs.
 Speaking at the launch, Minister Simon Harris said: “The creation of this innovative and supportive online platform will provide a safe and anonymous medium for students and staff to report incidents of bullying, assault or sexual violence in a trauma-informed environment.

 “Speak Out represents a national approach to tackling these issues by raising awareness, and by providing a means of recording instances, which will assist in achieving a zero-tolerance culture.”

 NCI underpinning consent

 As a workplace and a place of learning, NCI has a duty of care to both staff and students.
-This is primarily addressed through Dignity and Work and Studenty Bully and Harassment Policies.
+This is primarily addressed through Dignity at Work and Student Prevention of Bullying and Harassment Policies.

 In 2018, the College recognised the need to specifically address the issue of consent.
 This work was underway when Minister Simon Harris called on HEIs to publish their Consent Frameworks.
 NCI then took part in the 2021 national staff and student surveys on sexual violence and harassment, and fed learnings from that into existing work to creating a living document, a responsive policy that can adapt as society’s understanding of consent grows or as the college community grows.